-There can be many reasons for your dog peeing on your bed, so it’s important as an owner to understand the potential underlying cause or causes.
+There can be many reasons for your dog peeing on your bed, such as anxiety, the need for them to mark their territory, or an infection.
+It’s important as an owner to understand the potential underlying cause or causes.
 While it’s easy to blame your pet for the unpleasant accident, oftentimes there are steps you can take as an owner to stop the act before it happens.

 Reasons Why Your Dog Pees On Your Bed